Police ask for help in identifying unknown body found near picnic area in the Highlands

 The man was found at around 11.50am on Sunday, November 14, on the mudflats near the Ferry Road picnic area.

-Police are currently treating his death as unexplained, as they undergo enquiries to discover the circumstances behind his death.
+Police are currently treating his death as unexplained, as they undergo enquiries to discover the circumstances surrounding the discovery.

 The man is described as being white, between 5ft 7in and 5ft 10in tall, between 25 to 35-years-old, and of athletic build with short spiked ginger hair and short facial hair.